FailAcademy/learning/wdp-vancouver/_projects/project-03.md

 Your project must contain:

 - Use HTML5 Audio sounds triggered on ball bounces
-- Use an HTML5 Canvas board to contain the pong game with:
-  - an initialized board with a background
-  - coloured paddles and ball
+- Use an HTML5 Canvas board to contain the pong game with an initialized board with a background and coloured paddles and ball.

 **JS requirements:**